dirkbosman/lilnode/README.md

 In a file `exercise6.js`:

 - Install the module [axios](https://github.com/axios/axios): \$ `npm install axios`
-- Retrieve the html code from `google.com`.
+- Retrieve the html code from `google.com`, or try requests from the Github API.